 You may be wondering about Abandoned Railways.
 Why you ask, can’t I find an abandoned rail and use that for my photo?
 It makes sense, right?
 But this excellent question leads me to our next fact.

-FACT #4 – Train Track Photos Are Not Cool
+FACT #4 – Railroad Pictures Are Not Cool

 I was recently surfing my Facebook feed when I came across a post by a new photographer looking for constructive feedback on a few family shots.
 She had taken them on some railroad tracks per her client’s request.
 She posted SOOC images and their edited counterparts, asking for feedback on the edits.

-What happened next was amazingly sad, yet certainly not the first time I’ve seen this behavior online.
-Instantly the comments started rolling in… Almost none of them answered the questions she asked about her edits.
-Instead, comment after comment came in slamming the poster for her choice of a location.
+What happened next was amazingly sad, yet not the first time I’ve seen this behavior online.
+Instantly the comments started rolling in.
+Almost none of them answered the original poster’s questions about the edits.
+Instead, comment after comment came in, slamming the poster for her choice of a location.
 Some went so far as to call her “stupid” and “a horrible person” for shooting near the tracks.
 Random commenters insulted her character and her intelligence for simply choosing this location.
 Not only did they put their comments online for all to see, but they also began PMing her.
 So many messages came in so quickly that she removed her original post to stop the madness.

 I have seen this repeated over and over on social media.
-It is ridiculous and sad when someone asks for help and gets bullied to the point of no return.
-As photographers and fellow humans, I hope that we could be a wee bit more kind to one another.
+It is ridiculous and sad when someone asks for help and gets bullied.
+As photographers and fellow humans, I hope that we can be kinder to one another.
 Of course, I always advocate for kindness.
 It’s just how I roll, even when I have a slip-up.
 That happens to all of us in life.
-I’ve shared a couple of stories of kindness in A Meijer Story and a Butterfly Photo and Kind Beats Crabby… Part 2 of Being Nice Pays.

-FACT #5 – Train Track Photos Are Sooooo Outdated
+FACT #5 – Railroad Pictures are Sooooo Outdated

-If, after everything we’ve talked about, you’re still not convinced, consider the last time you saw a really cool family portrait taken on the tracks.
+If you’re still not convinced after everything we’ve talked about, consider the last time you saw an interesting family portrait taken on the tracks.
 I’ll bet it isn’t a recent photo.
 Honestly, this was a crazy popular fad in the 1980s before the dangers of railroad photos became mainstream information.

 We know better now.
 And as Oprah says, “when we know better, we do better.”
 Challenge yourself to find a cooler, better example of leading lines for your next family photo.
-Here are a few examples, but part of the fun of photography is finding your own cool scenes and making them beautiful and unique!
+Here are a few examples, but part of the fun of photography is finding unique and cool scenes and making them beautiful and unique!

 Wrapping it All Up

 After watching the social media scenario unfold, I sat right down, researched, and wrote this post.
-I want to do my part in educating as many people as possible about the dangers of railroad tracks.
+I want to educate as many people as possible about the dangers of railroad tracks.
 Why?
 Because it’s just not cool to photograph on them, and the more that know, the more can avoid a scene such as the one above.
 And hey, we can also save lives.

-When all is said and done, it is dangerous and out-of-date to use railroad tracks in our photos.
-If you are a hobbyist, then you can do your part by avoiding them.
-If you are a professional, then it is your responsibility to refuse that location.
+It is dangerous and out-of-date to use railroad tracks in your photos.
+If you are a hobbyist, you can do your part by avoiding them.
+If you are a professional, it is your responsibility to refuse that location.
 Some pros even put this in their contract to avoid unnecessary arguments with clients.
 Remember, you are the professional, and you decide how you want to run your business.
 If the client doesn’t understand and still wants to use the tracks, point them to this post or any of these online resources that will clearly explain the importance of your decision: